Form preview

 If you can't find what you're looking for, please contact us anytime!

-Form 8958 is specifically designed for individuals in community property states like California, who need to allocate tax amounts between spouses or registered domestic partners (RDPs) for federal income tax purposes.
+Form 8958 is specifically for individuals in community property states, such as California, who need to allocate tax amounts between spouses or registered domestic partners for federal income tax purposes.

 If you believe that this page should be taken down, please follow our DMCA take down process here .